Chancesus/s3-dynamoDB/ReadMe.md

    git push
    ```

-# That's all fokes!
+# That's all folks!
 Thank you for taking the time to read my guide and I hope it helped!